Neuro-Agility Framework

 Brain Agility

-Brain agility, commonly referred to as brain fitness, is about utilizing all brain regions simultaneously as one functional 3-dimensional system.
+Brain agility is about utilizing all brain regions simultaneously as one functional 3-dimensional system.
 You are not born brain fit.
-It is something that you need to develop and maintain through regular physical activities and mental stimulation.
-Lack of brain agility will result in alternating between hemispheres rather than processing information simultaneously, causing you to think, learn and process information longer, slower and harder.
-Optimizing your brain agility will result in learning, thinking and processing information at optimal level and reducing your potential risk for errors and mistakes.
+You develop and maintain brain fitness through regular physical activities and mental stimulation.
+Lack of brain agility will result in alternating between hemispheres rather than processing information simultaneously, causing you to think, learn, and process information longer, slower, and harder.
+Optimized brain agility results in learning, thinking, and processing information optimally and reducing your risk for errors and mistakes.

-Your overall brain fitness skill set consists of a combination of physical cross-lateral exercises and mental activities that help produce neurotrophins, neurotransmitters, activate mental integrative states and promote cerebrospinal circulation on a daily basis.
+Your overall brain fitness skillset consists of a combination of physical cross-lateral exercises and mental activities that help produce neurotrophins, and neurotransmitters, activate mental integrative states, and promote cerebrospinal circulation.

 Infographic about brain fitness